farouk-allani/hashgraph-arch-doc-template/README.md

 ## Overview

-This repository contains the architecture documentation for the Managed Transaction gateway.
-The documentation is written in AsciiDoc and can be converted to HTML or PDF using Docker and docker-compose.
+This repository contains the architecture documentation for the **Enda Tamweel HTS-Based Loyalty Tokenization Platform**.
+The documentation is written in AsciiDoc and follows the Hedera architecture documentation template structure.

 ## Documentation Structure